Ten Easy Arguments to Convince Your Friends to Join Wealthsimple | Wealthsimple

 Your Line: “Yes, it’s a new company with an extremely cool app.
 But it’s as safe and stable as any other financial company.”

-Back it up: Investing is stressful enough without wondering if some mini-Madoff is using your retirement savings to fuel up his St. Bart’s yacht.
+Back it up: Investing is stressful enough without wondering if some mini-Madoff is using your retirement savings to gas up his St. Bart’s yacht.
 We may seem friendly, but we’re deadly serious about safeguarding your money.
-First: We’re a young business, but we’re backed by The Power Financial Group, one of the world’s largest and most storied financial holding companies.
-Second: We’ve got an army of nerdy encryption specialists who have war-gamed every online security scenario.
-And third: As with any legitimate investment firm, your investments are insured by the government for up to £50k in assets, £85k in cash.
+First: You own your holdings; we don’t.
+Second: We’re a young business, but we’re backed by The Power Financial Group, one of the world’s largest and most storied financial holding companies.
+Third: We’ve got an army of nerdy encryption specialists who have war-gamed every online security scenario.
+And fourth: As with any legitimate investment firm, your investments are insured by the government for up to $500,000.

 Your Line: “You don’t have to talk to a single human.
 Not when you open your account.
 Not when you want to change something.
 But there are always humans around if you need them.”